cyxzheng/cyxzheng.github.io/_projects/crux.md

 # My role

-I am the lead solo design for our company, [Halleman Bradley](https://www.hmbradley.com/){:target="_blank"}, and for this project, the [Crux mobile banking app](https://launch.trycrux.com/){:target="_blank"}.
+I am the lead solo designer for our company, [Halleman Bradley](https://www.hmbradley.com/){:target="_blank"}, and for this project, the [Crux mobile banking app](https://launch.trycrux.com/){:target="_blank"}.
 I was responsible for designing our product from the ground up, building a design system, talking to customers to gain insight, and all other design-related needs, such as branding and graphic design.

 I worked alongside our principal engineer, CEO, and COO.
 Everyone had valuable insights on certain aspects of our product that I took into account when making decisions.